Admissions to secondary schools

 Applicants assign priority to schools according to their preferences.

-• electronically via the DiPSy.cz system (verified identity – Bank identity or e-Government Mobile Key) – Application acknowledgement
+• electronically via the DiPSy system (verified identity – Bank identity or e-Government Mobile Key) – complete an application form and attach scanned documents.

-• submitting a filled out and signed form, including all the attachments, to each high school – The priority order must be identical in all the applications.
+• submit a completed and signed form, including all the attachments, to each high school – The priority order must be identical in all the applications.

-Invitations to the unified entrance exam and the school part of the exam are sent out by the school principal no later than 14 days before the exam date via the e-system DiPSy.cz (for applications submitted electronically), or by post (for statements generated in DiPSy.cz and forms).
+Invitations to the unified entrance exam and the school part of the exam are sent out by the school principal no later than 14 days before the exam date via the e-system DiPSy.cz (for applications submitted electronically), or by post (for applications sent by post).

 TIP: See Cesta do školy for structured information about the course of admission procedure.

-Adjustments to admission procedure for applicants with other mother tongues
+Adjustments to entrance exams for applicants with other mother tongues

 Attachments to a high school application